MLProductionHub/education-hub/README.md

 # Education Hub

+Important note: You can start discussing about the ideas and projects in the `Discussions` section of the repository.
 ## Introduction

 This repository is a collective effort to create, and maintain a beginner friendly yet thorough step by step guide for ML engineer interns and junior engineers to become familiar with different concepts in production ML environment.

 ### Prerequisites
 1. Familiarity with Python.
 If you do not know how to code in python, this course is too advanced for you.
 We have a set of minimal tutorials and introductions but they are very brief and exist only to refresh the memory of the students.